ForbesLindesay/atdatabases/docs/pg-typed.md

 ## or(conditions) / and(conditions)

-To `or`/`and` values/conditions for a single field, you can use `anyOf`/`allOf`, but the `or` utility helps if you want to have multiple distinct queries.
+To `or`/`and` values/conditions for a single column, you can use `anyOf`/`allOf`, but the `or` utility helps if you want to have multiple distinct queries.
 If you anticipate many conditions in an or, you may be get better performance by using `.bulkFind`/`.bulkDelete` instead of `or`.

 ```typescript
 import {or, and, greaterThan} from '@databases/pg-typed';